gbrault/node-red-dashboard/architecture.md

 As you can see, by default, node-red dashboard use 'ngMaterial', 'ngMdIcons', 'ngSanitize', 'sprintf' directives and 'chart.js' is new with this release (2.2.0-beta)
 For more information about the bw.paging directive, please, [see](https://github.com/brantwills/Angular-Paging)

-* Add resources needed by bw.paging: adding them to package.json: in the development section I have addes two npm package
+* Add resources needed by bw.paging: adding them to package.json: in the development section I have added two npm package

 ```json
 "angular-paging": "^2.2.2",